Azure-Samples/service-fabric-cluster-templates/SF-Managed-Standard-SKU-2-NT-CrossAZ/README.md

 ## Use Powershell to deploy your cluster

-Go through the process of creating the cluster as described in [Creating Service Fabric Cluster via arm](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-creation-via-arm)
+Go through the process of creating the cluster as described in [Creating Service Fabric Cluster via ARM template](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-creation-via-arm)

 ## Resources